Role of the Board

 All regular and special Board meetings are open to the public, and all actions authorized or required by law are taken at these meetings.
 However, the Board may meet in closed (executive) session to discuss matters dealing with personnel performance, real estate or employee negotiations.
 Minutes of all regular and special Board meetings are matters of public record.

 Visitors are always welcome at School Board meetings.
 The purpose of Board meetings is for the Board to conduct its business in public, not to provide a public forum.
 However, the Board is interested in receiving input from community members on various agenda items.
-In addition, each regular Board meeting agenda includes a Public Comment section during which citizens may address the Board regarding topics that are not on the agenda.
+Public comment period is an opportunity for the board to listen to individuals on educational issues and board members are encouraged to listen attentively.
+The total time for public comment period is no more than 30 minutes.

-The following will apply to all who wish to address the Board at a Board meeting:
+The following will apply to all who wish to address the Board:

-- 1. Sign up before the meeting begins on the sheet provided.
+- Sign up before the meeting begins on the sign up sheet provided at the meeting.

 In addition to addressing the Board at a regular meeting, citizens may also bring issues to the attention of the Board by writing to the School Board or by telephoning or e-mailing individual Board members.
 Citizens are reminded that all written communications addressed to school officials, including e-mail messages, may be considered public records.